Manslaughter in Baton Rouge, Ascension, Livingston Parish & Beyond

 (b) When the offender is resisting lawful arrest by means, or in a manner, not inherently dangerous, and the circumstances are such that the killing would not be murder under Article 30 or 30.1.

 B. Whoever commits manslaughter shall be imprisoned at hard labor for not more than forty years.
-However, if the victim killed was under the age of ten years, the offender shall be imprisoned at hard labor, without benefit of probation or suspension of sentence, for not less than ten years nor more than forty years.
+However, if the victim killed was under the age of ten years, the offender shall be imprisoned at hard labor, without the benefit of probation or suspension of sentence, for not less than ten years nor more than forty years.

 Disclaimer: These codes may not be the most recent version.
 The Legislature of the State of Louisiana may have more current or accurate information.
 The Ambeau Law Firm makes no warranties or guarantees about the accuracy or completeness of the information contained on this page – please consult your attorney and/or check official sources.